Historical Surveys to Rubin First Look: Absolute Colors of trans-Neptunian objects: Data

 \section{Data}

-Our main catalog is composed of three catalogs observed with different facilities: the SDSS, the Col-OSSOS, and the DES.
-These surveys will be described below, along with the transformations between them to convert all magnitudes to the SDSS AB system.
+Our data is composed from three catalogs observed with different facilities: the SDSS, the Col-OSSOS, and the DES.
+These surveys will be described below, along with the transformations between them to convert all magnitudes to the SDSS system.